 Langfocus, a channel on Youtube offers a good overview of Maltese language:

 Learning Maltese the proper way can only be achieved by staying in Malta for a while, attending a few courses and practising.
 However, there are also some online resources for the traveller who just wants to learn a few quick words to impress while on holiday.
 Let’s take a look at the options:

 Learning Maltese online

 Available online resources will only get you as far as learning some commonly used words and expressions such as basic numbers, greetings and simple questions.
 Here are some good online sources:

-Maltese language schools
+Maltese language courses and schools

 For foreigners living in Malta there are courses available every year.
 All of them start at the very basic, building up vocabulary as they go along and are intended for those who would like to learn how to communicate using the Maltese language in everyday life situations:

 - Maltese for Foreigners is a course offered by The University of Malta.
 Lessons are held once a week on Mondays and Thursdays.